piyabhalla/piyapp/README.md

      →Confirm password during signup

 2. User Profile Management

    •Users can create and update their profiles

-   •Fields include:

-     Name, Bio, Profile Picture, Gender, Date of Birth,
+   •Fields include: Name, Bio, Profile Picture, Gender, Date of Birth,

    •“My Profile” button on feed for direct access

-4. Post Creation with Media Support
+3. Post Creation with Media Support

-Users can publish posts containing:

-Text

-Images (Cloudinary upload integrated)
+   •Users can publish posts containing: Text as well as Images (Cloudinary upload integrated)

-Posts saved with timestamps and author details
+   •Posts saved with timestamps and author details

 4. Global Feed View

-Displays all posts from all users
+   •Displays all posts from all users

-Each post shows:

-Content

-Optional image

-Timestamp

-“Posted by” with correct username

-Total claps (likes)
+   •Each post shows: Content(Text), Image(if uploaded), Timestamp, “Posted by” with correct username, Total claps (likes)

 5. Post Reactions (Claps)

-Inspired by Medium’s clap system
+   •Inspired by Medium’s clap system

-Users can clap multiple times
+   •Users can clap multiple times

-Only total number of claps is stored—no user tracking
+   •Only total number of claps is stored—no user tracking

 6. Responsive Design

-Optimized UI/UX for both desktop and mobile devices
+   •Optimized UI/UX for both desktop and mobile devices

-Clean, and user-friendly layout
+   •Clean, and user-friendly layout

 7. Real-Time Updates

-Feed and post data update live using Firestore's snapshot listeners
+   •Feed and post data update live using Firestore's snapshot listeners